-Retaining Walls For Driveways and Parking Lots: What You Need to Know
+Retaining Walls for Driveways and Parking Lots: What You Need to Know

-It might seem strange to be thinking about landscaping in the middle of November, what with the many months of blustery winter weather ahead of us, but really, there’s no better time than now to be designing the driveway of your dreams.
+It might seem strange to think about landscaping in the middle of November, what with the many months of blustery winter weather ahead of us.
+But really, there’s no better time than now to be designing the driveway of your dreams.

 A Little Extra or a Bit Off the Top?

-The first thing to consider when planning your new driveway is whether you’re looking to cut or fill as this will determine the design, materials, and details you need to consider when building.
-Not sure which category you fall into?
-No problem!
-We’ll break it down for you:
+The first thing to consider when planning your new driveway is whether you’re looking to cut or fill.
+This will determine the design, materials, and details you need to consider when building.

 In this instance, geogrids are usually required to account for the load on the driveway.
-For the opposite reason of someone driving into your retaining wall we also don’t want them to drive over the wall.
-So, for this reason a parking curb and potentially guard rail are recommended.
+We don’t want someone driving into your wall.
+But we also don’t want them to go over the wall.
+So, a parking curb and guard rail are recommended.

 All driveways and retaining walls fall into these two build categories.
 Once you’ve determined which approach your particular situation calls for, you’re well on your way to designing a stunning, attractive new driveway!